Compress Programming Guide

 For reception, the standard initiation described for the local memory process should be followed.

-doca_buf_inventory_buf_by_addr) you should call the special mmap function that retrieves the remote mmap from the host (
+doca_buf_inventory_buf_by_addr) to represent the host memory, you should call the special mmap function that retrieves the remote mmap from the host (

-The source DOCA buffer can then be created using this remote memory map.
+doca_mmap_create_from_export).
+The DOCA buffer can then be created using this remote mmap and used as source/destination buffer in the DOCA Compress job structures.

 All other aspects of the application (executing, waiting on results, and cleanup) should be the same as the process described for local memory operations.